 Set Current Location

 Cloud Gate is an iconic Chicago sculpture located in Millennium Park.
 Its highly reflective surface appears to be seamless, but is actually made up of 168 stainless steel plates that were welded together.
 Its legume-like shape has earned it the nickname "The Bean" among Chicago residents, and is a must-see attraction while in downtown.
+Admire the unique structure and make sure you take a picture with this architectural marvel for the social media.

 Millennium Park is one of the newest additions to Chicago's many wide-open urban spaces, and is host to a range of indoor/outdoor activities for the entire family.
 You can listen to top musical events at the outdoor pavilion, or glide across the bustling ice skating rink come winter.
 For a bit of the park's history, be sure to take a peek at the Peristyle, a replica of the curving row of paired Greek columns that were on the corner of Grant Park near Michigan and Randolph from 1917 to 1953.
 While in the park one cannot afford to miss the Cloud Gate Sculpture, a three-storied structure built with 110 tons (99790 kilograms) of steel.
 It is called The Bean by the residents.